College GameDay (basketball TV program): History

 For the 2013 and 2014 seasons, the intro for College GameDay was Macklemore's 2013 hit, Can't Hold Us.

 On April 7, 2014, longtime analyst Digger Phelps announced his retirement and would not return for the 2015 season.
 That summer, Jalen Rose announced he would not return due to his priorities with NBA Countdown.
 As a result of the two departures, ESPN announced that Seth Greenberg and Jay Williams would be analysts for 2015 and beyond.

 On September 30, 2014, ESPN announced that College GameDay would no longer have a set schedule, just like the football version of the show.
 Instead, the location will be chosen the week before to give the network a better opportunity to pick games with ranked teams and interesting story lines.

 On October 8, 2019, Jay Williams replaced Paul Pierce as an analyst on NBA Countdown, and left College Gameday.
 LaPhonso Ellis was announced as his replacement.

-On January 10, 2023, ESPN announced it would be adding three women's college basketball shows in one season, equaling the total number of women's games they had done in the shows history, bringing the overall total for women's games to six.
+On January 10, 2023, ESPN announced it would be adding three women's college basketball shows in one season, equaling the total number of women's games they had done in the show's history, bringing the overall total for women's games to six.
+Also since the first time since 2008, ESPN returned to the Final Four in Houston for both the Semifinal & Championship game.

+LaPhonso Ellis was part of significant ESPN layoffs, ending his three-year run on the show.
+It was also announced the Jay Williams would be returning to the show.

+In the UK, College GameDay was shown in full during BT Sport's decade on air (2013–2023), unless live sport was being aired on all of its channels.
+In July 2023, BT Sport was relaunched as TNT Sports following the sale of BT Sport to Warner Bros.
+Discovery EMEA.
+This saw the cessation of ESPN studio programming and therefore College Gameday is no longer shown in the UK.
+The football version of the show returned in November following an agreement between Sky Sports and ESPN which sees Sky Sports broadcasting three NCAA basketball games each week plus March Madness.
+However, Sky Sports has not shown Gameday.